rucool/rmi_hydrodynamics/README.md

 ## Work-flow

-1. Use the glider2compsite notebook to generate composite potential density profiles from in-situ glider data.
-This will export a carp_pea_init_profs.csv of profiles for set up peak and breakdown periods.
+1. glider2compsite.ipynb: Generate composite potential density profiles from in-situ glider data.
+This notebook will export a carp_pea_init_profs.csv of profiles for set up peak and breakdown periods.

-2. Use the composite profiles to initialize both models (steady_state_model and unsteady_model notebooks) in order to calculate mixing timescales.
-The model will output a single csv for all three periods (steady_state_results_H25.csv and unsteady_results_H25.csv).
+2. steady_state_model.ipynb and unsteady_model.ipynb:  Initialize both models using carp_pea_init_profs.csv to calculate mixing timescales.
+These notebooks will output a single csv for all three periods (steady_state_results_H25.csv and unsteady_results_H25.csv).

-3. Use the mixing timescale csv and the known centroid location of OCS A-0499 to exract depth averaged velocities in the DOPPIO_DAC notebook and generate a histogram comparing the velocity to the mixing timescales.
+3. DOPPIO_DAC.ipynb: Use steady_state_results_H25.csv and unsteady_results_H25.csv and the known centroid location of OCS A-0499 to extract depth averaged velocities and generate a histogram comparing the velocity to the mixing timescales.

 ## References: